Heathridge, Western Australia: Parks

-The suburb as several general parks such as Captain, Whitmore, Balanus, Larkspur and the Poseiden Reserve.
+The suburb has several general parks such as Captain, Whitmore, Balanus, Larkspur and the Poseiden Reserve.
 The others serve as multi-purpose parks.
 At the southernmost end of the suburb is Heathridge Park the Heathridge Community Centre, operated by the City of Joondalup.
 This includes indoor basketball courts, grassed level oval, tennis courts, education rooms, and child minding facilities.
 Additionally, the site is home to the Ocean Ridge Cricket Club and Ocean Ridge Amateur Football Club.

-This oval, along with Prince Regent Park, Admiral Park and Littorina Park have large grass outdoor ovals designed for used by schools, community groups and sporting activities including cricket, Australian rules football, and Association Football.
+This oval, along with Prince Regent Park, Admiral Park, and Littorina Park have large grass outdoor ovals designed for used by schools, community groups and sporting activities including cricket, Australian rules football, and association football.
 There is also the Granny Spiers Community Centre on Poseidon Road, run by a not-for-profit group undertaking various community and disabled outreach and assistance programs.

 Religious facilities

 There are three dedicated houses of worship, belonging to the Church of Jesus Christ of Latter-day Saints, the Salvation Army, and a Pentecostal Anglican group.
 Other religious groups meet in various locations around the suburb.